jbmcfarlin31/NCL-CTF/task-1/README.md

 One of the files they recovered was called `ctf.pyc`, but the authorities are not sure what is needed to view this file.

 ## Rules of Engagement:
-For this Capture the Flag challenge you will be exploring version control systems, Python 3 syntax, Python 3 package installers, basic ciphers, and various numbering systems.
+For this capture the flag challenge you will be exploring version control systems, Python3 syntax, Python3 package installers, basic ciphers, and various numbering systems.

 All challenges can be solved using the command line and a web browser.
 While the tools used to solve the challenges are available on all operating systems, the process of installing and using each tool may differ slightly between OS's.